RHsyseng/rhcos-slb/OVS_Bonding/README.md

 The contents of the ```setup-ovs.sh``` file should be encoded with base64 and implemented in the MachineConfig yaml file.

 - In order to change the bond type to something other than balance-slb (for example active-backup) ,open the  ```setup-ovs.sh``` file and search for the “#make bond” section. <br>
-Change <u>“ovs-port.bond-mode”</u> to the desired type and make sure that all other related settings are aligned.
+Change *“ovs-port.bond-mode”* to the desired type and make sure that all other related settings are aligned.

 - MachineConfig file is a “Day 2” tool that allows to configure or run scripts on a machine with an installed OS (post-installation).